 “I'm traveling a lot this summer so the credit increase will be nice for making any reservations and emergencies.
 Thank you!” - Bethany, 1FBUSA cardholder from TX

-Credit cards are an excellent way for you to practice smart spending habits and build your credit.
-However, it’s important to understand how credit cards work and the reasons to get a credit card in college before you complete any student credit card applications.
-A good way to start using your student credit card is to make purchases of only everyday and essential items, like gas and groceries; that way you’ll avoid overspending.
+Credit cards are an excellent way for you to practice better money habits or earn rewards.
+But before you complete any credit card applications, make sure you understand how credit cards work and the different credit terminology, like interest rates, grace periods, and annual fees.
+A good way to start using your student credit card is to only buy essential items, like gas and groceries; that way you’ll avoid overspending.

 When paying with credit, the money you charge to your credit card takes a while to be subtracted from your account, making it crucial to budget your expenses properly.
-Try your best to mind your credit limit and avoid frivolous purchases that may lead to a poor credit report.
-At the end of the day, your goal should always be to have enough money in your bank account to cover your full balance and pay on time.
+Try your best to keep your credit limit in mind and avoid frivolous purchases that may lead to a poor credit report.
+At the end of the day, your goal should be to have enough money in your bank account to cover your full credit card balance and to make your payments on time.